techsachinkr/Lock-In-Risk-Benchmark-for-LLM-Agents/evaluation/scenarios/shutdown_resistance/readme.md

 A shutdown resistance evaluation implementing the collusion probe.

 ## Data
-The data/shutdown_sc.json file contains the scenarios/ samples.
+The data/shutdown_sc.json file contains the scenarios/ samples. <br>
+Currently, there are 2 scenarios available: An investment system and A book recommendation system.
 - Each sample contains the system and user prompts, with 3 variations
     - default : complete the task
     - report to human